Bayt al-Faqih: Danish Arabia expedition

-Bayt al-Faqih is one of the desert towns visited by the explorers of the Danish Arabia expedition (1761–67).
+Bayt al-Faqih is one of the desert towns visited by the explorers of the Danish Arabia expedition (1761–1767).
 Given the location of the town in the middle of the Tihamah plain, it served as a headquarters for the exploration of the area in all directions.
 In particular, the cartographer Carsten Niebuhr used the town as a base for a series of long reconnaissances into the desert to gather information for his map of Yemen, which was widely used until the twentieth century.
-As shown on the map, Beit el-Fakih (sic) is the central crossing point of the routes connecting Loheia (Al Luḩayyah), Saná (Sanaa) and Mochha (Mocha).
+As shown on the map, Beit el-Fakih (sic) is the central crossing point of the routes connecting Al Luḩayyah, Sanaa and Mokha.